TomodomoCo/starter-wp/README.md

 #### Staging and production

 1. Make sure your remote server has SSH key access set up, and that your deploy user has sudo access
-2. Make sure you have a Git repo in place by now.
+2. Make sure you have a Git repo in place by now in config/project.yml
 3. Run `cap staging deploy:setup`
 4. If everything runs without error, run `cap staging deploy` to execute a deploy
 5. You can reprovision at any time with `cap staging puppet:show`
-6. To setup/deploy/reprovision on production, follow the same steps, but replace "`staging`" with "`production`".
+6. To setup/deploy/reprovision on production, follow the same steps, but replace `staging` with `production`

 Enjoy!